Let’s Go Hunting for the “Hunter” Archetype

 Understanding and dealing early with ADD, not as an illness but as a personality trait that comes from a specific evolutionary need in mankind’s history, can permit these individuals to become the powers behind the cultural, political, and scientific change they so often historically represent.

-Thomas Edison, Benjamin Frankland, Sir Francis Burton, Earnest Hemingway, and Thomas Carlyle are given as examples of what the ADD personality can accomplish.
+Thomas Edison, Benjamin Franklin, Sir Francis Burton, Earnest Hemingway, and Thomas Carlyle are given as examples of what the ADD personality can accomplish.
 I’d also add Albert Einstein and Ted Turner

 Hartman also points out the unique abilities of ADDers and offers many suggestions that can help them thrive and survive in a society that has difficulty understanding and appreciating their innate talents.